geekgreg/amethyst/content/Articles/Doctrine.md

 ## How We Define Doctrine Here

-Docrine literally means "teaching."
+> [!info] Docrine literally means "teaching."
 Any **current teaching** of the church is therefore a "doctrine" of the church.

 ### Implications: